Pictures and Chinese characters

-The next inventive method ancient Chinese used is to put two or more symbols together and created associative characters to describe more complicated or abstract concepts, such as an action or a process.
+The next inventive method ancient Chinese used is to put two or more symbols together and created associative characters to describe actions or more complicated concepts.

-The first one is a running person on top of a foot, that is “走”, originally means “to run”.
-The second one shows two hands together, that became “友”, friend or friendship.
-The third one show three suns together, that became “星”, stars.
+The first one is a running person on top of a foot, meaning “to run” originally.
+The second one shows two hands together (they look like forks), meaning “friend”.
+The third one show three suns together, that became “star”.

 I had to be taught to understand these symbols.
-Otherwise, I would not understand the first character, and thought the second one means forks, and the third one three eyes, maybe a monster?
+Otherwise, I would not have understood any of them.

-Below is an ancient drawing appeared thousands of years ago in Chinese oracle bone inscriptions.
+Below is an ancient character of this category, that appeared in oracle bone inscriptions.
 Without me giving out which Chinese character it is today, can you decipher its meaning?

 Picto-phonetic characters 形声字

-There must have been a point when ancient Chinese had a breakthrough in creating new Chinese characters.
+There was a point when ancient Chinese had a breakthrough in creating Chinese characters.
 They were no longer limited by the shape of things, or arranging symbols to indicate meanings.
 They invented a kind of analytical characters, with one part giving indication to the sound, while the other gives some hint on meaning.
-These two parts are called radicals.

 When wrong pictures are used

-Many Chinese textbooks and teachers rely on Chinese etymology and history to explain Chinese characters.
-They stay true to their knowledge and are consistent with the images they use.
-For example, “口” will always be a mouth, and “日” always the sun, even though etymology constrains them from using pictures freely.
+There are Chinese teachers who stay true to their knowledge and are consistent with the images they use.
+For example, “口” will always be a mouth, and “日” always the sun.

-Different from these old school thinking, there are another different type of pictures people came up to illustrate Chinese characters.
-They disregard what a character or a component means.
+Different from these old school thinking, there are a type of pictures people came up to illustrate Chinese characters, disregarding what a character or a component means.
 All they want to achieve is to make a picture out of a character.

 In this picture, the mouth component “口”, became the food.
 The component “乞”, which means “to beg”, became part of the face.

-In this picture, character meat “肉” was turned into a body with organs.
+In this picture, character for meat “肉” was turned into a body with organs.

-This type of pictures are creative and interesting at the expense of distorting the characters completely.
+This type of pictures are creative and interesting, but they distort the characters completely.
 Ancient Chinese would have rolled in their graves if they saw them.